 Since opening Culprit in 2016, chefs and restaurateurs Jordan MacDonald and Kyle Street have solidified a reputation as one of the most innovative duos in Auckland’s culinary scene.
 Serious about good ingredients but never afraid to be irreverent with their dishes, MacDonald and Street have channelled their fresh and seasonal approach into five different locations.

-Wyndham St eatery Culprit champions oft-overlooked ingredients, and produce with a yum cha inspired kitchen-to-table trolley service; Lowbrow serves up irresistible contemporary fast food in two separate central locations; and elevated casual mid-city sister bar Little Culprit opened late last year.
+Wyndham St eatery Culprit champions oft-overlooked ingredients and produce with a yum cha inspired kitchen-to-table trolley service; Lowbrow serves up irresistible contemporary fast food from St Kevins Arcade with Nook offering fresh and informal Japanese-inspired dishes directly opposite; and elevated but casual mid-city sister bar Little Culprit provides punters with unique cocktails and tantalising bites.
 Both chefs are strongly drawn to nostalgia, with a penchant for taking familiar favourites and evolving them in ingenious ways.

-Having weathered the recently challenging times with their usual innovation, the bright culinary stars share their thoughts on food, favourites and the future.
+Having weathered the challenges of the last year with their usual innovation, the bright culinary stars share their thoughts on food, favourites and the future.

 How would you describe Culprit?

 Jordan: Culprit is community.
 We aim to source and cook food grown by (fiercely) passionate and independent producers for people who have a passion for taste and flavour.

 Kyle: Our spot, your spot.
 We wanted to create a restaurant vibe that was similar to how we entertained for each other and other chefs.
 It’s about generosity and fun; whether that’s the multitude of small dishes and flavours from our trolley, or our larger heavy-hitting share plates, or even the vintage hip hop playlists, adding the base for great conversation.
 It’s that unique one-off wine we pull out of the cellar just for you, or that new ingredient we just heard about and you’re the first to try.